klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ## 2. Klaytn has Ethereum compatibility

-Klaytn runs similar to Ethereum except for the consensus algorithm.
-It even keeps compatibility with Ethereum Byzantium in RPC/API interfaces and executes smart contracts written in Solidity.
-Since Klaytn keeps compatibility with Ethereum, Javascript API for creating BApps are similar too.
-So it's easy to migrate Ethereum App to Klaytn enabling developers soft-landing on a new blockchain platform.
+Klaytn runtime environment is compatible with Ethereum Virtual Machine and executes smart contracts written in Solidity.
+Klaytn's RPC APIs and other client libraries maintain almost identical API specifications with Ethereum's whenever available.
+Therefore, it is fairly straightforward to migrate Ethereum Apps to Klaytn.
+This helps developers easily move to a new blockchain platform.

 ## 3. Change node connection from Ethereum to Klaytn